SJD YAG × ASCEND

 • Generic error messages (no username enumeration)

-• Journal entries, talk notes, and private intentions encrypted in your browser before being sent
+• Journal entries, talk notes, and private intentions are stored in Supabase Postgres tables.

 Bot & abuse protection